datadryad/dryad-data/annualStatistics/README.md

 Annual Statistics
 =================

-This folder contains the statistics that are generated annually to support the Dryad Annual Report.
+This folder contains statistics that are generated annually to support the Dryad Annual Report.
 Note that the files are cumulative;
 each file contains information on all data packages that were in the repository at the end of the respective year.

-About the download counts:
+About the download counts (2017 and earlier):
 - Dryad tracks downloads of individual files, but for the purpose of this report, the counts are at the level of data packages.
 We compute the number of downloads for a package by using the *maximum* number of